icub-tech-iit/training-programming-best-practices/TRAINING.md

 ### 4.2.2.
 Name

-Choose good names for tests see for reference:https://dev.to/canro91/unit-testing-best-practices-6-tips-for-better-names-524m.
+Choose good names for tests, see for reference:https://dev.to/canro91/unit-testing-best-practices-6-tips-for-better-names-524m.

 - Choose a naming convention for your test names and stick to it.